Pope Gelasius I: Suppression of the Lupercalia

 Closer to home, after a long contest Gelasius finally suppressed the ancient Roman festival of the Lupercalia, which had persisted for several generations among a nominally Christian population.
-Gelasius' letter to the Senator Andromachus treated the primary contentions of the controversy and incidentally provided some details of the festival, which combined fertility and purification, that might have been lost otherwise.
+Gelasius' letter to the senator Andromachus treated the primary contentions of the controversy and incidentally provided some details of the festival, which combined fertility and purification, that might have been lost otherwise.

 Although the Lupercalia was a festival of purification, which had given its name "dies februatus", from "februare" ("to purify"), to the month of February, it was unrelated to the Feast of the Purification of the Blessed Virgin Mary, also commonly denominated "Candlemas", which latter feast commemorates the fulfillment of the Holy Family's ceremonial obligations pursuant to Mosaic law 40 days after the birth of the first son.
-In the instance of the Holy Family, that occurred 40 days after Christmas, scire licet, on 2 February.
+In the instance of the Holy Family, that occurred 40 days after Christmas, on 2 February.

 Death

-After a brief yet dynamic ministry, Gelasius died on 19 November AD 496.
-His feast day is 21 November, the anniversary of his interment, not his death.
+After a brief yet dynamic ministry, Gelasius died on 21 November 496.
+His feast day is 21 November.

 Works

 Gelasius was one of the most prolific authors of the early bishops of Rome.
 Over 100 Gelasian letters survive, although 49 of these are fragmentary, some as short as several lines.
-Additionally, 6 treatises are extant that bear the name of Gelasius.
+6 treatises are extant that bear the name of Gelasius.
 According to Cassiodorus, the reputation of Gelasius attracted to his name other works not by him.
-Although his dogmatic letters connected to the Acacian Schism were widely circulated in late antiquity (and have been the focus of much scholarly interest), the majority of Gelasius' letters were in fact concerned with the administration of the church of suburbicarian Italy.
+Although his dogmatic letters connected to the Acacian Schism were widely circulated in late antiquity, and have been the focus of much scholarly interest, the majority of Gelasius' letters were in fact concerned with the administration of the church of suburbicarian Italy.